Kristopher-Ray/polaris-us.org/content/updates/biden-is-silent-on-human-rights-in-iran.md

 ---
-title: "Biden is silent on human rights in Rian"
+title: "Biden is silent on human rights in Iran"
 summary: "When the Iranian regime massacres its citizens in the streets, the Biden Administration does not stand up for human rights."
 image: https://img.youtube.com/vi/84Uf-CAO8H0/hqdefault.jpg
 author: POLARIS Founder, Morgan Ortagus